jcoronelcortes/perform-2023-hotday/Mastering Dynatrace Configuration/content/04_tagging/02_manual_charting_hosts/index.md

-## Create a custom chart using the manual tag for Host CPU Usage
+## Custom chart for Host CPU Usage

 To create a custom chart you need to use the Data explorer in Dynatrace.